 - None: Authorities have taken no special measures in response to the outbreak.

 Flight ban: regulations or orders are in place that generally restrict the arrival or departure of international commercial flights.
-Closing all airports within a country, for instance, represents a de facto ban on international flights.
+Closing all airports within a destination, for instance, represents a de facto ban on international flights.

 Entry ban: regulations or orders are in place that restrict the entry of foreign travellers - based on nationality, travel history or other criteria - stop the issuance of visas or otherwise prohibit entry at border crossings.